 Where a PGCE award has been made, 30 credits of the standard 60 credit requirement for a PG Certificate may be imported to the MA Education.
 The additional 30 credits required for the PGCE award may also be imported, accumulating to 60 credits which may be imported from the PGCE.
 In addition, 30 credits taken as CPD in the following year may also be imported, accumulating to 90 credits which may be imported to the MA.
 This may include a maximum of 30 credits at Level 6.
 Marks for the credits used for the PGCE award may not be reused towards the MA Education.
 The grand mean for the MA will be calculated on the marks achieved on the new modules taken on the MA and on the credits taken via CPD, where this occurred.
 Classification of a Merit or Distinction will require 90 credits to be achieved in the higher class on the new modules taken on the MA, and on any CPD module imported.
-Borderline candidates may be considered for the higher class where they have either a borderline grand mean and 90 credits in the higher class (on the new modules and the 30 credit CPD module/s), or where the grand mean is in the higher class but fewer than 90 credits have been achieved in the higher class on the new modules and the 30 credit CPD module/s.
+Borderline candidates may be considered for the higher class (on the new modules and the 30 credit CPD module/s), or where the grand mean is in the higher class but fewer than 90 credits have been achieved in the higher class on the new modules and the 30 credit CPD module/s.